 Next we examine the effectiveness of adaptive pipelining.
 To illustrate the point, we consider a simple synthetic traffic model given in Fig. 10(a).
-The performance of adaptive pipelining is obtained and compared with that of non-pipelining and pipelining with a fixed number of sub-schedulers, as Fig. 10(b) shows.
+The performance of adaptive pipelining is obtained and compared with that of non-pipelining and pipelining with a fixed number of sub-schedulers.
 All schedulers, pipelined or not, are assumed to run 1SLIP.
-The average packet delay is sampled every 100 time slots.
-It can be seen that while non-pipelining and 2-subscheduler pipelining suffers from the 3 time-slot pipelining delay , adaptive pipelining achieves both high throughput under heavy traffic and low pipelining delay under light traffic by adjusting the number of sub-schedulers according to the traffic load.
+The average packet delay is sampled every 100 time slots and is plotted against time in Fig. 10(b).
+It can be seen that in the first 2×10^4 time slots, while non-pipelining and 2-subscheduler pipelining eventually lead to very large delay, 3-subscheduler pipelining and adaptive pipelining successfully sustain the increase in traffic intensity.
+Moreover, when traffic intensity drops back to around 0.5, adaptive pipelining outperforms 3-subscheduler pipelining as it does not have a fixed 3 time-slot pipelining delay.
+In fact, according to Fig. 10(b), adaptive pipelining always has the minimum delay among all of these schedulers regardless of the change in traffic load.
+It achieves both high throughput under heavy traffic and low pipelining delay under light traffic by adjusting the number of sub-schedulers according to the traffic load.